-Most of us are members of the fortunate bunch born with perfectly normal and working sense of hearing.
-Being able to hear well allows us to not only function properly in our day to day lives and dodge potential danger but also to entertain, and be entertained.
-Yet, so many of us hardly realize the importance of good hearing and a greater number ignorant to advice against hearing-loss inducing habits.
-If someone or something has inspired you to learn of the ways to reduce yours and your loved ones’ chances of becoming deaf, this list of self-inducing causes of hearing loss will provide for some guidance to gain more control over the fate of your hearing ability.
+Most of us are members of the fortunate bunch born with perfectly normal hearing.
+Being able to hear well allows us to not only function properly in our day to daily lives and dodge potential danger, but also to entertain, and be entertained.
+Yet, so many of us hardly realize the importance of good hearing, and a greater number ignore advice against habits that have the risk of losing your hearing.
+If someone or something has inspired you to learn ways to reduce yours and your loved ones’ chances of becoming deaf, this list of self-induced causes of hearing loss will provide guidance to gain more control over the fate of your hearing ability.

-Before we get to the other causes that most of us did not know about, let’s cover this common advice that often gets turned a deaf ear — Loud music (especially through using bad quality earphones.)
+Before we get to the other causes that most of us did not know about, let’s cover this common advice that people often turn a deaf ear to — loud music (especially through using bad quality earphones).

-In our ears are tiny hair cells (found in the cochlea) that change the sound waves into electric signals.
+In our ears are tiny hair cells (found in the cochlea) that change sound waves into electric signals.
 These signals are then carried to our brain by our nerves to be recognized by us as sounds.
-These tiny hair cells are easily damaged by loud sounds and is one of the main causes of hearing loss in adults, in Singapore.
+These tiny hair cells are easily damaged by loud sounds, which is one of the main causes of hearing loss in adults in Singapore.

-To protect your hearing, invest in a good pair of earphones or headphones with noise-cancelling features.
-This is so that you won’t need to turn up the volume way past the WHO’s advice of under 85dB, and at this level for no more than 8 hours a day.
-As we do not usually count the number of decibels, a general rule of thumb is the 60/60 rule — listening to music at a volume of 60% of your device’s capability, for no more than 60 minutes a day.
+To protect your hearing, invest in a good pair of earphones or headphones with noise-canceling features.
+This is so that you won’t need to turn up the volume past the World Health Organization’s (WHO) recommendation of under 85dB, and at this level for no more than 8 hours a day.
+As most people do not usually know the level of decibels, a general rule of thumb is the 60/60 rule — listening to music at a volume of 60% of your device’s capability, for no more than 60 minutes a day.

 Smokers are up to 70% more likely than non-smokers to suffer from hearing loss.
 Nicotine in cigarettes restricts blood flow to the ears, potentially damaging neurotransmitters in the auditory nerve.
-Not only will your hearing be affected, so will your loved ones’.
-According to researchers at the NYU School of Medicine, passive smokers were twice as likely to experience hearing loss than those who were not exposed to second-hand-smoke.
+Not only will your hearing be affected, so will your loved ones’ hearing.
+According to researchers at the NYU School of Medicine, passive smokers were twice as likely to experience hearing loss than those who were not exposed to second-hand smoke.

 The more you smoke, the greater the risk of losing your hearing.
 If you do not smoke, protect yourself from being a victim of second-hand smoke.

-Just as how cigarette smoking is bad for your hearing, vaping of e-cigarettes are too.
-Contents of the fluid that creates the vapour when vaping contains propylene glycol — a synthetic chemical linked to sudden hearing loss.
+Just as cigarette smoking is bad for your hearing, vaping of e-cigarettes is too.
+Contents of the fluid that creates the vapor contain propylene glycol — a synthetic chemical linked to sudden hearing loss.